Bitcoin. Cat Person. Other divisive things.

 If a campaign in your account has a budget of $500, Google can decide to spend up to $1,000.
 Note that this change affects all budgets, whether they are unique to a campaign or if they are shared.
 Now, Google has always had the ability to exceed your daily budget: they just capped it at 20% instead of, you know, 100%.
 They call this “overdelivery,” and it ensures that, in the course of a 30.4-day period, you get as many clicks (read: spend as much money) as possible.
 If you’re concerned about spending to your monthly budget’s ceiling, check out this script (courtesy of one of our commenters) that provides daily budget overdelivery alerts.

-Split testing is a major pain (not to mention time suck) for all AdWords users, but it can be especially taxing on small business owners.
+Split testing is a major pain (not to mention time suck) for all Google Ads users, but it can be especially taxing on small business owners.
 Who has time to dream up new ad copy when there are a dozen other tasks to cross off on a given day?!

 This new feature allows you to find and replace keywords, update entire section of your ads (perfect for sharing those post-holiday deals with prospects), and invert your headlines simply by bouncing through some pick lists.
 You no longer have an excuse to skip your split testing.

-Exact match keywords have long been the conversion-driving force behind many an AdWords account.
+Exact match keywords have long been the conversion-driving force behind many a Google Ads account.
 The level of control they afforded advertisers made tailoring ad and landing page copy to a searcher’s query a breeze.
 Please note the use of past tense.

 In Q1, Google altered the way it defines exact match keywords, opting to broaden their scope.

 Today, “exact” is relative.
-AdWords now ignores, adds, or removes function words to match your target exact match keywords to very similar search queries.
-After analyzing 100 AdWords accounts over a 30-day period after this change went into effect, we discovered that, on average, 18% of active exact match keywords were rendered superfluous.
+Google Ads now ignores, adds, or removes function words to match your target exact match keywords to very similar search queries.
+After analyzing 100 Google Ads accounts over a 30-day period after this change went into effect, we discovered that, on average, 18% of active exact match keywords were rendered superfluous.
 If you haven’t already audited your account, get in there and tidy things up before the new year!

-The chief advantage of AdWords, the ability to leverage user-intent (as conveyed through keywords), is lost on the Display network.
+The chief advantage of Google Ads, the ability to leverage user-intent (as conveyed through keywords), is lost on the Display network.
 As such, in the last month, Google has begun to take a more audience-centric, Facebook-like approach with the GDN.

 The only thing SEMs love more than ad extensions is a good ‘ol fashioned deal.
 Why not meld the two together?